 Tiles transform spaces in a timeless, effortless way that is both practical and beautiful to look at.
 The key to successful wall tiling lies in assessing and preparing the surface that will support the tiles.
 Any shortcuts on surface preparation can compromise your tiling job and create problems later on.

-Depending on the wall surface, the methods and the products you use will vary.
+Tackling a tile installation without adequately preparing the wall is a recipe for falling tiles.
+So how do you prepare a wall for tiling?
+Depending on the wall surface and the methods, the products you use will vary.
 Use this handy reference for your wall tiling preparations.

-Wall tiling steps will vary depending on the surface you’re applying them to.
-The type of tiles you’re using and where you’ll be tiling are also factors.
-Regardless of these three variables, these are the initial wall tiling steps.
+Wall tiling steps will vary depending on the surface you’re working with, the type of tiles you’re using and where you’ll be tiling.
+Regardless of these three variables, here are the initial steps for how to prepare a wall for tiling:

 - Remove any nails, screws, photo hooks, and other fittings